Pet Circle

 Pet food products can pose a risk to our country as they may contain disease agents or pests that are exotic to Australia.
 Irradiation of pet food products is currently accepted by the Australian Department of Agriculture, Fisheries and Forestry (DAFF) as a "biosecurity treatment for a range of products of animal origin"1, in order to address biosecurity concerns about the product.
 This is "especially the case where a product does not meet Australia's biosecurity requirements, the product has not been adequately processed or tested to address Australia's biosecurity concerns, or where the manufacturer is unable to provide the department with sufficient information to complete the risk assessment."1

-How does gamma irradiation work?
+How does gamma irradiation work on pet food?

 It is important to note that the gamma rays are well below the threshold for photonuclear activation of any chemical element, so no radioactivity can be induced in the treated food.